Installation Instructions for iHR and ISS

 Server Depends on SQL Authentication or Windows Authentication.
 See ISS, section 7.
 128 10

-Table 2 lists server configurations for a typical client/server installation.
-In the recommended configuration, performance is balanced with cost.
-The recommended configuration uses two IDE drives: one drive holds system files and the SQL Server transaction log.
-The other hard drive holds the database and the network share for the file attachments.
+Table 2 lists server configurations for a typical client/server installation with less than 500 active users.
+The best configuration uses RAID drives or at least two hard drives: one drive holds system files and the SQL Server transaction log.
+The other drive holds the database and the network share for the file attachments.
+Note that Apex provides software builds for both 32bit and 64bit architectures.

 2. Database Server Installation

-The database server requires Windows 2000 or better.
+The database server requires Windows 7 or better.
 If you use a Windows domain then the server should be a member of the domain.
-The procedure for server installation depends on whether or not you are attaching the database to an existing SQL Server 2000 or 2005.
+The procedure for server installation depends on whether or not you are attaching the database to an existing SQL Server 2005 or better.

 2.1.
 Attaching the Database to an Existing SQL Server